ldruizsan/ldruizsan/README.md

 - I have a bachelor's and master's degrees in Chemical Engineering

-- Currently enrolled in Thinkful's Data Analytics Immersion Program
+- Currently enrolled in Thinkful's Data Analytics Immersion Program, will share the projects soon!

--- Be sure to check out my Thinkful repository for capstone projects and dashboards prepared for the program

 - I am also taking Coursera's IBM Data Analyst Professional Certificate and Google IT Automation with Python